 Toy collections not only hold value, but they provide you with many memories of the good childhood that you had.
 Whether you have a mint condition toy collection or one that is in good used shape, you want to protect the toys while they are in storage.
 But, how can you do that?
-Below, we will go over ways for you to properly store your toy collection to protect it from damage.
+Below, we will go over ways for you to properly store your collections of toys to protect it from damage.

 - The first thing you want to do is protect the toys by keeping them in their original packaging.
 If you do not have the original packaging available, you should purchase protective boxes and packaging to prevent the toys from becoming damaged.